COVID removes the luster from Japan's 'Golden Week' holidays | DW | 05.05.2021

 Many people say they are bored of being cooped up at home and need to get out and experience a degree of normality.
 For others, there is an even more pressing need.

-"This has been the busiest week for well over a year," said Issei Izawa, a student who works part time at a wedding hall in Yokohama, south of Tokyo.
+“This has been the busiest week for well over a year,” said Issei Izawa, a student who works part-time in a wedding hall in Yokohama, south of Tokyo.

 "A lot of people postponed their weddings last year because of the pandemic, but they are not able to put them off indefinitely and they are desperate to go ahead, so lots of couples are having their ceremonies this Golden Week," Izawa said.
 "It has been hectic."

-Izawa said the wedding venue had introduced restrictions on the number of guests and is prohibited from serving alcohol, one of the state of emergency provisions, but has been booked for the last six days solid.
+He added that the wedding venue has introduced restrictions on the number of guests and is prohibited from serving alcohol, one of the state of emergency provisions, but has been booked for the last six days solid.

 "There’s uncertainty everywhere you look at the moment," Izawa said.
 "I'm still at university, but my part-time job has been cut back and it's even harder for people in full-time positions, especially those in the hotel or travel business.
 I do not think a year ago anyone realized how long this was going to drag on for."